 As you can see, cover letters are extremely important - even in a highly technical field like data analytics.
 By following the suggestions in this article and tailoring them to your unique situation, you’re so much closer to getting a job that you’ll love.

-To kickstart your career as a data analyst while having 1-on-1 mentorship and tailored support, Thinkful’s Data Analytics bootcamp is the course for you.
-And if you’d like more information on the world of data analytics, these data analytics articles are a great place to start.
+To kickstart your career as a data analyst while having 1-on-1 mentorship and tailored support, our Data Analytics bootcamp is the course for you.
+And if you’d like more information on the world of data analytics, these data articles are a great place to start.

 Launch Your Data Analytics Career

 An online data analytics course aimed at helping you launch a career.
 One-on-one mentorship, professional guidance, and a robust community network are on hand to help you succeed in Data Analytics.